We all know that quality gear can make your life much easier. The best spinning rods for bass are no exception and better your chances of success.

 What To Look for In The Best Spinning Rods For Bass

-The list we’ve pulled together above is quite subjective, we’ve done what we can to cover off something to suite all skill levels, budgets, and requirements.
-However, there is no magic spinning rod that will suite everyone.
+The list we’ve pulled together above is entirely subjective; we’ve done what we can to cover something to suit all skill levels, budgets, and requirements.
+However, no magic spinning rod will suit everyone.
 This is one of the reasons that each model will have many options to choose from.

-The question still remains, should you get a medium or heavy, light or quick action?
+The question remains: Should you get a medium, heavy, light, or quick action?
 Is a one-piece spinning rod better than two or four pieces?
 What’s the best length to get?

-It’s easy to feel overwhelmed with the range of options out there, and you’ll probably end up second guessing yourself more than a few times.
-Not only do you need to worry about the brands and sizes, but there’s also a ton of technical jargon thrown in which can sound confusing as well as impressive.
+It’s easy to feel overwhelmed with the range of options, and you’ll probably end up second-guessing yourself more than a few times.
+Not only do you need to worry about the brands and sizes, but there’s also a ton of technical jargon, which can sound confusing and impressive.

-That’s why we’ve written this article, we wanted to make the process of buying the best spinning rod for bass as seamless as possible.
+That’s why we’ve written this article: to make buying the best spinning rod for Bass as seamless as possible.

-In the rest of the article, we’ll go over all the important parts that make up a spinning rod, how they affect the rod performance and offer some tips and advice on what to look for and how to match it to your fishing style and preference.
+In the rest of the article, we’ll review all the essential parts of a spinning rod, explain how they affect rod performance, and offer tips and advice on what to look for and how to match it to your fishing style and preference.

 The Types Of Rod Handles

 The handle is an often ignored or underappreciated component of a spinning rod.
-After all, you’re going to be holding the rod for what could be hours at a time, through hot, wet, cold or dry weather, so it needs to remain comfortable and you need to be confident that you can maintain a good grip.
+After all, you’ll be holding the rod for hours in hot, wet, cold, or dry weather, so it needs to remain comfortable and ensure a good grip.

-For these reasons we recommend paying close attention to what the rod handle is made from.
-In today’s market, there are three handle materials you’re likely to come across, cork, EVA and wood.
+For these reasons, we recommend paying close attention to what the rod handle is made from.
+In today’s market, you’ll likely come across three handle materials: cork, EVA, and wood.

 Cork

-These offer plenty of grip in most weather conditions and they also transmit movement directly to your hands, which makes it easier to detect a bit or the lures movements.
+These offer plenty of grip in most weather conditions and transmit movement directly to your hands, making it easier to detect some of the lure’s movements.

 EVA

 EVA is one of the most comfortable materials and will offer a comfortable and confident grip no matter the conditions.
-The only downside is that they may not be as durable as the other options, but they’re also easier to replace if it comes to that.
+The only downside is that it may not be as durable as the other options, but it’s also easier to replace if necessary.

 Wood

 Wood will give a rod a classic look, but the grip is not especially good, particularly in wet or cold conditions.
-A well treated wooden handle should last a very long time, certainly more than cork, but it wouldn’t be my first choice.
+A well-treated wooden handle should last longer, certainly more than cork, but it wouldn’t be my first choice.

 Rod Action

 The rod action is basically how flexible or stiff the rod is.
-If you attach a weight to the end of your rod, how far down from the tip the apex of the bend describes the action.
+If you attach a weight to the end of your rod, how far down from the tip does the apex of the bend describe the action?
 To confuse the matter further, there is no standard measurement between manufacturers.

-One manufacturer might describe a rod as having a slow action, which would be described by another manufacturer as being light.
-However, we’ve done what we can to describe these actions in general terms below.
+One manufacturer might describe a rod as having a slow action, which another manufacturer would describe as light.
+However, we’ve explained these actions in general terms below.

 Extra Fast Action

-An extra fast action is a rod with the least amount of flex, most of the ben will take place at the tip with very little being transmitted through the rest of the rod length.
-They’re especially suited to fighting larger fish, or when the cover in the surrounding area is especially heavy.
-If you’re fishing near docks or in water with heavy vegetation, then an extra fast action is ideal.
+An extra-fast action rod has the least flexion; most of the ben occurs at the tip, with very little transmitted through the length of the rod.
+These rods are especially suited to fighting larger fish or when the cover in the surrounding area is hefty.
+An extra-fast action is ideal if you’re fishing near docks or in water with heavy vegetation.

 The tip action will also help pressure any bass you end up hooking.